Pranauv-Kumar1803/Pranauv-Kumar1803/README.md

 I am passionate about solving problems and always give my best to anything!

-I am optimistic and work well with teams as well as individually to exceed my own expectations and limitations!
+I am optimistic and work well with teams as well as individually to exceed my own expectations and overcome various challenges and limitations!

-In my spare time, I love to watch youtube,anime or movies 💻 and love listening to music :headphones:
+I love to watch Youtube, Anime or Movies in my spare time 💻 and I love listening to music :headphones:
  .

-I enjoy development, DSA and I love studying about Cyber Security!
+I enjoy Web Development, DSA and I love studying about Blockchain, Cyber Security and System Design!

 If you ever want to collab for ideas or any projects, feel free to contact me! 😊